 - One cup (109 grams) of melon or berries

-- Two tablespoons (11 grams) of dried fruit
+- Two tablespoons (19 grams) of dried fruit (such as raisins)

 - Half cup (121 grams) of cooked oatmeal

 - One-third cup of cooked pasta (44 grams) (can vary with the shape)